TileDB-Inc/TileDB-CSharp/docs/obsoletions.md

 ### Recommended action

 Replace uses of `ConfigIterator` with enumerating the `Config` object directly using a `foreach` loop or LINQ.
 To get only the config options that start with a specific prefix, call the `Config.EnumerateOptions` method and enumerate its returned object.

+## `TILEDB0016` - `File` is obsolete.

+<a name="TILEDB0016"></a>

+The TileDB filestore APIs, exposed by the `TileDB.CSharp.File` class are obsolete and will be removed in a future version.

+### Version introduced

+5.17.0

+### Recommended action

+There is no direct replacement.
+You can manually store files in TileDB by representing them as one-dimensional dense arrays of bytes.

 [core-deprecation]: https://github.com/TileDB-Inc/TileDB/blob/dev/doc/policy/api_changes.md